Self Assessment Tax Return: The freedom of working for yourself is great, and there is the potential for big money.

 - Certificates detailing interest you have received from your bank

 - Any overseas income you received

-- Any income you have received as part of a partnership (one partner should also file a tax return for the partnership as the whole)
+- Any income you have received as part of a partnership (one partner should also file a tax return for the partnership as a whole)